pyeventsourcing/eventsourcing/README.md

 encryption is enabled.

-**Customizable Transcoding** — Between domain events and stored events, supports customization of database schema when developing a custom stored event repositoriy.
+**Customizable Transcoding** — Between domain events and stored events, allows support to be added for serialization and deserialization of custom value object types, and also makes it possible to use different database schemas when developing a custom stored event repository.

 ## Install